 A Christmas Carol is the longest of these musical narratives.
 It also took the longest time in composition.
 The idea for the project first arose in 1986, partly through the mediation of Christopher Kendall, but was not finished then.
-Deak states: “Then Jack and Linda Hoeschler approached Christopher Kendall and me about rekindling this project; it turned out to be a big piece — and they have been very patient!
+Deak states: “Then Jack and Linda Hoeschler approached Christopher Kendall and me about completing this project.
+It turned out to be a big piece — and they have been very patient!
 As I worked further on it, my point of view changed.
-I started adapting the original libretto, which was written for me by Isaiah Sheffer, and as I continued to work on the piece, I made more and more changes from the first version, so now the libretto is essentially by me, though it retains some of Isaiah’s work, and of course we both based what we did on the Dickens novel.
+I started adapting the original libretto, which was by Isaiah Sheffer, and as I continued to work on the piece, I made more and more changes from the first version, so now the libretto is essentially by me, though it retains some of Isaiah’s work, and of course we both based what we did on the Dickens story .
 The piece turned out to be a work for baritone and chamber ensemble because I felt that it was best to have just one person up there.
-I think it works perfectly that way because, in this story, all the characters come out of Scrooge’s head — the whole drama takes place within his head.
-If we had a lot of characters there, it could be didactic: society putting pressure on Scrooge to reform.
-But this way it’s internal, depicting his own struggles.
-That’s why I changed the title to something that sounds rather Dickensian in style: The Passion of Scrooge or A Christmas Carol.”
+I think it works out perfectly that way because, in this story, all the characters come out of Scrooge’s head — the whole drama takes place within his head.
+If we had other characters singing at Scrooge it would be didactic: society putting pressure on him to reform.
+But this way it is internal, depicting his own struggle.
+That’s why I changed the title to something that sounds rather Dickensian in style: The Passion of Scrooge, or A Christmas Carol.”